digitalspring/whitepaper/whitepaper.md

 level will probably still require onion routing.
 See chapter [Unicast layer](#unicast-layer), section [Anonymity](#unicast-anonymity).]
-Moreover, multicast groups provide incentives for peers to share storage and traffic resources with each other.
+Moreover, multicast groups provide incentives for peers to share storage and bandwidth with each other.

 In order to explain this step by step, a short dive into how multicast groups work is necessary (which will be elaborated on in later